MaBeuLux88/mongodb-4.0-demos/README.md

 MongoDB 4.0 adds support for multi-document ACID transactions.

 But wait...
 Does that mean MongoDB did not support transactions until now?
 No, actually MongoDB has always supported transactions in the form of single document transactions.
-MongoDB 4.0 extends these transactional guarantees across multiple documents and multiple statements.
+MongoDB 4.0 extends these transactional guarantees across multiple documents, multiple statements, multiple collections, and multiple databases.
 What good would a database be without any form of transactional data integrity guarantee?

 Before we dive in this blog post, you can find all the code and try multi-document ACID transactions [here](https://github.com/MaBeuLux88/mongodb-4.0-demos).